Signed Language Interpreting Program Class Schedule

 Lecture

 An introduction to Deaf culture.
 Examines the language, education, social and political aspects and art forms of Deaf people from an anthropological point of view.
 Restriction: permission of program coordinator.
+Graduate students should enroll in the SIGN552 section.

 Sections